melvn/AutoScType/README.md

 1. Ensure you have set up your OpenAI API key in the `generate_annotations.py` file.

 2. Run the annotation generator:
-For a single file:  `python generate_annotations.py file path/to/your/contract.sol`
+For a single file:  `python src/cli.py pathtoyourcontracts --output-dir nameofyouroutputfolder --api-key`

-For a directory: `python generate_annotations.py directory path/to/your/contracts/`
+For a directory: `python src/cli.py pathtoyourcontracts --output-dir nameofyouroutputfolder --api-key`

 3. The tool will generate two files for each processed Solidity file:
    - `{contract_name}_types.txt`: Contains token type annotations